Do Your Legal Leg Up Materials Work on an Original Creditor?

 Debt collectors have a different status in the federal law than “original creditors,” the people who initially extended credit to you.
 For example, creditors are not, generally speaking, subject to the Fair Debt Collection Practices Act, while debt collectors although this distinction has been somewhat blurred by recent Supreme Court decisions.
 On the other hand, some states, like California, have done away with the distinction between debt collectors and creditors entirely and hold them all to the same standard.

-There can be some big practical differences between original creditors and debt collectors, but often there are not.
-Because the original creditor created the business records that will, if they exist, largely determine the outcome of the case, they are more likely to have the records they would need to prove their case.
+There can be some big practical differences between original creditors and debt collectors/buyers.
+Because the original creditor created the business records that will, if they exist, largely determine the outcome of the case, they are more likely to have the records they would need to prove their case, and they will have an easier time introducing them into evidence at court.
 Surprisingly often, however, they do NOT have the materials they would need to win.

 Some debt collectors are more designed to litigate than original creditors, but some refuse to litigate at all and drop the suit immediately if you file an answer.
 Original creditors also have different appetites for litigation, so it’s hard to generalize.

-I can say this much: if the original creditor is well organized and willing to fight, they have a better chance of winning than a debt collector would.
+I can say this much: if the original creditor is well organized and willing to fight, they have a better chance of winning than a debt collector or buyer would.
 So how do you know if you’ve got that kind of a creditor?
+And how can you tell whether the debt buyer is set up for litigation and has what it needs?

-You test them by filing an answer and defending in the same way you would if they were a debt collector.
+There’s only one way.
+You have to start, at least, to defend yourself.
+You have to answer the petition and begin to conduct discovery.
 That’s the only way to know.
 You certainly can’t believe what they or their lawyers say – you can rely only on their actions.

 So do the materials work on Original Creditors?